 8. Enjoy the taste

-And rather than just smelling it, why not try some lavender ice cream at local ice creams or a cup cake?
+And rather than just smelling it, why not try some lavender ice cream at local ice creams, a cup cake, or some candy?
 There’s plenty to choose from, so keep your eyes wide open as you browse through town.
+You can read more about local foods and drinks to try in Provence here.